Representing clients facing Rockland County drug crime charges

 Cocaine is illegal in all 50 states.
 The possession and sale of cocaine continue to be a serious offense.
 Law enforcement in New York and the Drug Enforcement Administration (DEA) continue to proactively combat the effects of cocaine in the hamlets, villages, towns, and cities of Rockland County and New York State.
 Cocaine and its different forms are very addictive.
 The justice system is hostile towards violations.
 If you are caught with cocaine in New York, you are facing serious charges.
 Depending on the amount of the drug and where you were caught, you could be charged with a misdemeanor or a felony.

 Many people are misinformed about the laws of New York regarding marijuana possession.
 Though marijuana laws continue to change at the state level across the United States, here in New York, it is still illegal.
 According to the Controlled Substance Act of 1970, marijuana is a schedule I drug accompanied by heroin, ecstasy, LSD, peyote, and Quaaludes.
 Regarding marijuana, many states have made their own laws for marijuana violations, ignoring its place at the top of the Controlled Substance Act.
 Some states have allowed for the use of marijuana for medical purposes.
 Others have outright legalized the drug for recreational use.
-New York has done neither.
+New York is among the states allowing residents to use the drug medicinally, and recently, the state has largely decriminalized the drug–however, the drug is still illegal for recreational use.

 Heroin is illegal to possess or sell in all 50 states.
 New York law enforcement and the DEA work in tandem to fight the effects of the heroin industry on the streets of New York communities.
 Heroin is a highly addictive substance.
 New York courts are hostile towards the offense and the state prosecutes these cases aggressively.
 Depending on the amount of heroin in your possession, you could face various felony charges.
 If you are caught selling heroin or caught with an amount to constitute intent to distribute, it could alter the rest of your life.